Azure/azure-powershell/src/Monitor/Monitor/help/Get-AzDataCollectionRuleAssociation.md

 Type                 : Microsoft.Insights/dataCollectionRuleAssociations
 ```

-This command lists all the data collection rules for the given resource id (virtual machine).
+This command lists all the data collection rules for the given target resource ID (virtual machine).

 ### Example 2: Get data collection rules associations by rule (DCR)
 ```